sportsdunia logo

 Didier Drogba (Image Credit: X/@ChelseaFC)

-The Chelsea legend & as well as cult-figure, Didier Drogba is our best African footballer pick on this list and one of the best African players of all time in the Premier League.
+The Chelsea icon and a cult-figure, Didier Drogba is our best African footballer pick on this list and one of the best African players of all time in the Premier League.
 He was a complete world-class centre-forward in every aspect – quick, fast, relentless, and strong.
-The Chelsea legend, who became the first player from Africa to score 100 Premier League goals, was a nightmare to his opponents.
-He also provided a total of 122 assists, showcasing his willingness to create goals for others.
-Drogba was a serial winner during his lengthy spell at Stamford Bridge as he lifted four Premier League titles and the Champions League trophy.
-The Ivory Coast skipper has amassed 63 goals in 105 caps for his country.
+He became the first player from Africa to score 100 Premier League goals.
+Widely regarded as one of the best Chelsea players ever, Drogba was a serial winner during his lengthy spell at Stamford Bridge as he lifted four Premier League titles and the Champions League trophy.

 Club AppsGoals/AssistsInternational AppsGoals/AssistsIndividual HonoursMajor Trophies Won